 What’s the Difference Between SEO and PPC?

-When making decisions on how to invest your time and online marketing dollars, SEO versus PPC is a pivotal distinction you should consider.
+When making decisions about investing your time and online marketing dollars, SEO versus PPC is a pivotal distinction you should consider.

-There are several platforms that offer PPC services.
+Several platforms offer PPC services.
 These platforms include:

-Google: Those search results at the very top of the SERP with the note, “ad” on them, are Google PPC ads.
+- Google: Those search results labeled “Sponsored” at the very top of the SERP are Google PPC ads.
 Google Ads allows you to set a budget and monthly cap.

-Facebook: Social media has grown to be a very competitive space for brands, which is why Facebook offers PPC ads to help you stand out.
+- Facebook: Social media has become a competitive space for brands, which is why Facebook offers PPC ads to help you stand out.
 Facebook Ads Manager lets you create your own PPC ads (image, video, carousel, etc.).

-LinkedIn: LinkedIn’s Text Ads lets you select a specific professional audience you want to reach and create your own ad.
-You set your own budget and pay only for the ads that work.
+- LinkedIn: LinkedIn’s Text Ads let you select a specific professional audience you want to reach and create your ad.
+You set your budget and pay only for the ads that work.

 PPC is helpful if you’re looking to drive short-term results and target niche audiences.
 It also allows you to use retargeting—showing your past site visitors relevant ads when they’re browsing the web—to boost conversions.